OpenRailAssociation/technical-committee/incubation_process.md

 ## Sandbox

-The Sandbox stage is the initial stage for projects being hosted by the OpenRail Foundation.
-Sandbox projects meet the minimal requirements necessary for being considered to be part of the OpenRail Foundation.
+The Sandbox stage is the initial stage for projects being hosted by the OpenRail Association.
+Sandbox projects meet the minimal requirements necessary for being considered to be part of the OpenRail Association.
 The Sandbox stage is meant for projects that are in an early phase and are being prepared for meeting the full criteria of the Incubation stage.

 ### Criteria

 * Apply to join the Sandbox using the form
-* Adopt the OpenRail Foundation Code of Conduct
+* Adopt the OpenRail Association Code of Conduct
-* Adhere to OpenRail Foundation IP Policy
+* Adhere to OpenRail Association IP Policy

 ## Incubation

 The Incubation stage is for projects that have reached a level of maturity that indicates they are ready to be used by end users.
-Incubation projects meet the main criteria of the OpenRail Foundation which make sure that the project is governed openly.
+Incubation projects meet the main criteria of the OpenRail Association which make sure that the project is governed openly.

 ### Criteria